plone/training/mastering-plone/behaviors_1.rst

    You do this through the web or in the GenericSetup profile.
 #.
 We create a interface in :ref:`behaviors/featured.py <featured-behavior-python-label>` for our behavior.
    We make it also a schema containing the fields we want to declare.
-   We could just define schema fields on a zope.interface class, but we use an extended form from `plone.supermodel`_, else we could not use the fieldset features.
+   We could just define schema fields on a zope.interface class, but we use an extended form from :py:mod:`plone.supermodel`, else we could not use the fieldset features.
 #.
-We mark our schema as a class that also provides the `IFormFieldProvider`_ interface using a decorator.
+We mark our schema as a class that also provides the :py:class:`IFormFieldProvider` interface using a decorator.
    The schema class itself provides the interface, not its instance!
 #.
-We also add a `fieldset`_ so that our fields are not mixed with the normal fields of the object.
+We also add a `fieldset` so that our fields are not mixed with the normal fields of the object.
 #.
 We add a normal `Bool <https://zopeschema.readthedocs.io/en/latest/fields.html#bool>`_ schema field to control if a item should be displayed on the frontpage.

 .. _behaviors1-adding-label: